fredesere/DistributedTraining/FAQ.md

 # Bitcurrent Frequently Asked Questions

 **What is the Bitcurrent subnet?**
+BitCurrent is a research lab committed to democratizing the immense and expanding power of AI, ensuring it's accessible beyond just a handful of influential individuals and organizations.

 **What are the minimum requirements to run a validator?**
 A GPU with a minimum of 16GB RAM e.g. RTX A4000